swilliams11/apigee-proxy-for-oidc/proxied-oidc/README.md

     - note the client\_id and client\_secret for this app.
   - associate one or more users to that app.
 (This allows users to signin for that app)

-2. modify the [idp.properties](./bundle-oidc-okta-1/apiproxy/resources/properties/idp.properties) file within the API proxy, to specify the four items from yoru Okta tenant:
+2. modify the [idp.properties](./bundle-oidc-okta-1/apiproxy/resources/properties/idp.properties) file within the API proxy, to specify the four items from your Auth0 tenant:
   - domain
   - authzServer
   - clientId